Subscribe for our FREE 30 minute meals book!

 You’ll know they’re done when the cookies are one even color and the center doesn’t appear raw.
 They will continue to harden as they cool, so avoid touching them for about 20 minutes after they come out of the oven so they don’t fall apart.

 These cookies over bake really easily, so if you want a chewy cookie it’s best to take them out on the early side.
 Every oven is different, but 8 or so minutes in my oven is perfect.
-The cookies are really soft when they first come out, but firm up a bit as they cool.
+The cookies are really soft when they first come out, but firm up as they cool.

 Angled view of the final recipe on a cooling rack.

+Do they keep?
 Once prepared, these vegan gingerbread cookies will store in an air tight container for about 1 week.
 I like to pop them in the microwave for 5-10 seconds to warm them up before eating.

 Vegan snowflake gingerbread cookies with icing and sprinkles.